zuberrahman/Memory_Leak/README.md

 What are we doing?
 ------
-We will be feeding out model with dataset in the JSON format which is very easy to comprehend and edit (just like a simple word document).
+We will be feeding outr model with dataset in the JSON format which is very easy to comprehend and edit (just like a simple word document).

-Then we need to tokenize the text content from probabilistic prediction (for which we have used porter stemmer) during this we have ignored the stop words/common words like is,am,was etc.
+Then we tokenized the text content from probabilistic prediction (for which we have used porter stemmer) during this we have ignored the stop words/common words like is,am,was etc.

 Then with these tokenized words we create a bag of words which will be used to identify from the given query by user.